-- (a) A 'Type 2 DAT provider' is an organisation as defined in Article 2(5)(b) of Regulation (EU) 2017/373. - (b) Equivalent to a certified 'Type 2 DAT provider' is defined in any Aviation Safety Agreement between the European Union and a third country, including any Technical Implementation Procedures, or any Working Arrangements between EASA and the competent authority of a third country.
+- (a) For the purpose of this MCAR a 'Type 2 DAT provider' is defined as an organisation that processes aeronautical data and provides an aeronautical database for use on certified aircraft application/equipment meeting the Data Quality Requirements (DQRs) for which compatibility with that application/equipment has been determined. - (b) Equivalent to a certified 'Type 2 DAT provider' is defined in any Aviation Safety Agreement between the European Union and a third country, including any Technical Implementation Procedures, or any Working Arrangements between EASA and the competent authority of a third country.

-SUBPART E: SPECIFIC REQUIREMENTS SECTION 1 - GENERAL
+SUBPART E: SPECIFIC REQUIREMENTS

+SECTION 1 - GENERAL